discordjs/guide/guide/additional-info/hosting.md

 ```

 ::: tip
-If your Linux system doesn't have Curl, you can run `sudo apt-get install curl` to install it.
+If your Linux system doesn't have cURL, you can run `sudo apt-get install curl` to install it.
 :::

 ### Final steps